Postdoctoral Scholars

 Professional Development

-Other professional development collaborators include Biosci Careers, Stanford Career Education and the office of the Vice Provost for Graduate Education, which are geared to support growing independence and career transition.
-The NSF-funded Research University Alliance of nine research-intensive institutions now provides a rich national network for research exchange, professional development and advancement into faculty careers.
+Other professional development collaborators include Biosci Careers, Stanford Career Education, and the Office of the Vice Provost for Graduate Education, which are geared to support growing independence and career transition.
+The NSF-funded Research University Alliance of nine research-intensive institutions now provides a rich national network for research exchange, professional development, and advancement into faculty careers.

 Community

 The Office of Postdoctoral Affairs works to provide community for postdoctoral scholars.
 The PRISM recruitment program has successfully expanded the pool of scholars considering postdoctoral training at Stanford, enriching the population.
 SURPAS, the postdoc association, actively advocates on behalf of the entire population and organizes social activities with subcommittees focused on areas such as family, international scholars, transportation and housing, and career development.
-Affinity groups include the Stanford Black Postdoc Association, Stanford Chinese Postdoc Association, the Stanford LatinX Postdoc Association and LGBTQ+ postdocs.
+Affinity groups include the Stanford Black Postdoc Association, Stanford Chinese Postdoc Association, Stanford LatinX Postdoc Association, and LGBTQ+ postdocs.